THE SENATE OF URUGUAY

 30 senators elected by direct suffrage.

-The Vice-President of the Republic is President of the Senate by right.
+The Vice-President of the Republic is an ex officio member

 II - ELECTORAL SYSTEM

 One single plurinominal electoral district representing the national territory (30 seats).